 Newsjacking campaigns often also fail because they misunderstand the trend they are responding to.
 A prime example of this is the brand DiGiorno Pizza who, upon seeing the hashtags “WhyILeft” and “WhyIStayed” trending decided to join the conversation by tweeting “WhyIStayed You Had Pizza”, which was completely inappropriate given the context of the hashtags.
 In fact, the hashtags were trending due to the exposure of a video which saw a famous sportsman punching his then-fiancée in a lift and was a tribute to domestic abuse victims.
 Given this context, the brand was widely slated and slammed for being insensitive and mocking domestic violence.
 This is a perfect example of how misreading the room or misunderstanding the key message can backfire and often prove far more damaging than helpful for your brand or client.
 You should never let a campaign leave the agency before having fully researched the implications and context behind it.

-Another danger of newsjacking is that some agencies are over-reliant on it for their results.
+Another danger of newsjacking is that some online PR agencies are over-reliant on it for their results.
 Rather, newsjacking is the perfect tool to supplement your existing digital PR or marketing strategy and it’s often difficult to guarantee results from the news that hasn’t even happened yet.

 So, is newsjacking worthwhile?
 We think so.

 When executed properly, newsjacking can be very lucrative since it is a fantastic way to improve visibility, generate leads for your brand and achieve placements for your client.
 In fact, some newsjack campaigns often have similar pay-off to some other campaigns that take considerably longer and require much more thought.
 It simply depends on how well you understand newsjacking and whether you choose and execute the right opportunities well.